What is this medication?

-What may interact with this medicine?
+What may interact with this medication?

-Do not take this medicine with any of the following medications:
+Do not take this medication with any of the following:

-- live virus vaccines
+- Live virus vaccines

-This medicine may also interact with the following medications:
+This medication may also interact with the following:

-- amphotericin B
+- Amphotericin B

-- aspirin and aspirin-like medicines
+- Aspirin and aspirin-like medications

-- certain antibiotics like erythromycin, clarithromycin, troleandomycin
+- Certain antibiotics like erythromycin, clarithromycin, troleandomycin

-- certain medicines for diabetes
+- Certain medications for diabetes

-- certain medicines for seizures like carbamazepine, phenobarbital, phenytoin
+- Certain medications for seizures like carbamazepine, phenobarbital, phenytoin

-- certain medicines that treat or prevent blood clots like warfarin
+- Certain medications that treat or prevent blood clots like warfarin

-- female hormones, like estrogens and birth control pills
+- Female hormones, like estrogens and birth control pills

-- other medicines for myasthenia gravis
+- Other medications for myasthenia gravis

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.